Physics (PHYS)

 PHYS 2150.
 Professional Development for Beginning Physicists.

 This course introduces to physics majors career options and opportunities for internships, scholarships, and research internal and external to the university.
 The course also develops essential practical skills for job seekers.
-Prerequisite: PHYS 2425 and PHYS 2435 both with grades of "D" or better.
+Prerequisite: PHYS 2326 and PHYS 2126 and PHYS 2335 and PHYS 2135 all with grades of "D" or better.

 Grade Mode: Standard Letter